 How to make money as a teenager in the UK

-Whether looking to save for a car, pay for college, or earn some extra spending money, there are many ways teens can make money in the UK.
-For a start many businesses need part-time workers, and the good news is that teens can start working part-time as soon as they are 13 years old.
+Whether looking to save for a car, pay for university, or earn some extra spending, there are many ways that teens can make some extra money.
+For a start, many businesses need part-time workers, and the good news is that teens can start working part-time as soon as they are 13 years old.
 If they feel a little more ambitious and want to be their own boss, your teen can even make money without leaving the house.
 Here's our guide to how to make money as a teenager in the UK.

 Working while you are a teen